cpressler/traefik-demo-with-app/README.md

-curl to http://example.yourdomainname.com should redirect to https://example.yourdomainname.com If you are using the staging Let's encrypt server you will get a Certificate Exception when browing to the webpage.
+curl to http://example.yourdomainname.com should redirect to https://example.yourdomainname.com If you are using the staging Let's encrypt server you will get a Certificate Exception when browsing to the webpage.

 Commenting out the Server URL for certificates should fix this AFTER you delete all the data in the current acme.json file.
 Let's encrypt has a rate limit on the production server so you do not want